halfmvsq/entropy/README.md

 * Local modifications to the ImGui bindings for GLFW and OpenGL 3 (see originals in externals/imgui/backends)
 * Local modifications to the ImGui file browser (https://github.com/AirGuanZ/imgui-filebrowser)

+### Development libraries (Linux)

+You may need to install additional development libraries for xrandr, xinerama, xcursor, and xi on Linux.
+On Debian, this can be done using

+`sudo apt-get install libxrandr-dev libxinerama-dev libxcursor-dev libxi-dev`

+### External resources
 The following external resources have been committed directly to the Entropy repository:

 * Cousine font (https://fonts.google.com/specimen/Cousine)